Central Florida Railroad Museum

 The Central Florida Railroad Museum is located at 101 South Boyd Street, Winter Garden, Florida in a former Tavares and Gulf depot built in 1913.
-It is open Tuesday-Saturday from 11:00am until 3:00pm, excluding holidays.
+It is open Tuesday-Friday from 11:00am until 3:00pm, and Saturday from 10:00am until 3:00pm, excluding holidays.
 The museum contains exhibits depicting Central Florida's railroading history, including a large collection of dining car china.
 It is part of the Winter Garden Downtown Historic District, which is listed on the National Register of Historic Places.
-The museum is operated by the Central Florida Railway Historical Society. and opened in 1983.
+The museum is operated by the Central Florida Railway Historical Society and opened in 1983.
 The museum operates in conjunction with the Winter Garden Heritage Foundation.